The short answer

 Specific concerns:

-- Road proximity — Bow Trail near Edworthy, Crowchild near Bowmont, residential streets bordering parks.
-Beagle pursuit = bolting toward roads
+- Road proximity.
+Bow Trail near Edworthy, Crowchild near Bowmont, residential streets bordering parks.
+Beagle pursuit equals bolting toward roads

-- Unfenced — most Calgary off-leash areas large unfenced.
-Beagle following scent crosses property lines
+- Unfenced.
+Most Calgary off-leash areas are large, unfenced spaces.
+A Beagle on a scent trail crosses property lines fast

-- Recall failure guaranteed — even well-trained Beagles fail recall when scent activated
+- Recall failure is guaranteed.
+Even well-trained Beagles fail recall when scent is activated

 Calgary off-leash recommendations for Beagles: